divyaspec/divyaspec.github.io/_posts/2017-03-22-virtualbox-unbuntu.md

 After you have downloaded virtual box and ubuntu image, next step you will need to create a new image.

-You can then create new image as a set up process and also allocate a memory on the new VM (I gave around 15MB).
+You can then also allocate memory on the new VM (I gave around 15MB).
 This is a very basic quick set up for anyone to download virtual box and start running a ubuntu server.